 What follows is a brief analysis of the data generated this year with a focus on the home loans used specifically to purchase properties (as oppose to further loans on bonded property, new loans on unbonded property or building loans) granted via the De Mink Property Finance channel.
 Please note that 95% of these purchases were made in the Cape Town City Metropole.

-Save up for a deposit: your application is more likely to be approved if you contribute some of your own money.
+Save up for a deposit: your application is more likely to be approved (and at a better interest rate) if you contribute some of your own money.

 Keep up a good credit history: maintain a good relationship with your bank and don’t forget to pay your debts (read more here)!